Text and photo by Mary L. Peachin

 (Editor note: There is no slide show this month as the jungle and tarpon photos went down with the panga.)

-Let’s start from the beginning, how did I become a regular solo angler in the rainforest of Costa Rica alone?
-A group of my male Tucson “fishing buddies” (in name only) had an annual fishing to Barro Colorado.
+Let’s start from the beginning, how did I become a regular solo angler in the rainforest of Costa Rica?
+A group of my male Tucson “fishing buddies” (in name only) had an annual fishing trip to Barro Colorado.
 When I asked if I could go with them, I was told, “Mary, we’ll put you on our waitlist.”
 After several years I came to the conclusion that there really was no waitlist, they just were putting me off.
 After thinking about it, I told myself, what the hell?
-I can make this trip by myself.
+I can take this trip by myself.
 I never expected that it would lead to one of my closer calls with death.

-taking a small single engine aircraft into a jungle grass strip in Barro Colorado.
-Soon after I checked into my airport hotel in San Jose, there was a knock on my door.
+I arrived in San Jose late in the evening.
+After spending the night in the city I would fly in a small single engine aircraft landing on a jungle grass strip in Barro Colorado.
+Soon after I checked into my airport hotel, there was a knock on my door.
 Assuming that it was the bellboy, I opened the door.
 It was a man who followed me down the hall to invite me to the bar for a drink.
 Slam!
-One of my
+One of my “traveling alone” lessons learned.
+Don’t open the door.

 I began making an annual trip to fish for tarpon, and I was quite impressed with my guide, Juan.
 One year he gave me a carved tarpon to take home.
-We would leave at sunrise hoping the seas were calm enough to motor from the river into the Ocean.
-It was much easier to catch and release tarpon when I could follow them in the boat.
+We would leave at sunrise hoping the seas were calm enough to motor from the river mouth into the Ocean.
+It was much easier to catch and release tarpon, when I could follow them in the boat.
 In the mouth of the river, they had a better opportunity to break the line on rocks or sunken tree trunks.
 Most times, the smart, prehistoric fish headed for the ocean especially when rough water conditions didn’t permit us to follow them.

 On one trip, the weather was somewhat unstable, and feeling frustrated after a day of river fishing, the second day, I asked Juan if we could try to get outside into the ocean.
 I think Juan enjoyed fishing with me, plus he might have been a bit macho.